-Stockpiles held in underground storage in the lower 48 states fell by 172 billion cubic feet (Bcf) for the week ended Jan 18, 2013, lower than the guided range (of 173–177 Bcf drawdown) as per the analysts surveyed by Platts, the energy information arm of McGraw-Hill Companies Inc. (MHP).
+Stockpiles held in underground storage in the lower 48 states fell by 145 billion cubic feet (Bcf) for the week ended Mar 08, 2013, higher than the guided range (of 133–137 Bcf drawdown) as per the analysts surveyed by Platts, the energy information arm of McGraw-Hill Companies Inc. (MHP) .

-The decrease represents the ninth withdrawal of the 2012-2013 winter heating season after stocks hit an all-time high in early November last year.
-Though the draw was lower than the five-year (2008–2012) average reduction of 176 Bcf for the reported week, it exceeded last year’s withdrawal of 162 Bcf.
+The decrease represents the 16th withdrawal of the 2012-2013 winter heating season after stocks hit an all-time high in early November last year.
+Moreover, the draw was significantly higher than both the last year’s withdrawal of 66 Bcf and the five-year (2008–2012) average reduction of 74 Bcf for the reported week.

 A supply glut kept the natural gas prices under pressure during the couple of years or so, as production from dense rock formations (shale) – through novel techniques of horizontal drilling and hydraulic fracturing – remain robust, thereby overwhelming demand.

-However, with the U.S. winter set to be colder than the unusually warm last one, we might expect some balancing of the commodity’s supply/demand disparity on the back of its more normalized use for space heating by residential/commercial consumers.
+However, with the U.S. winter colder than the unusually warm last one, we are experiencing some balancing of the commodity’s supply/demand disparity on the back of its more normalized use for space heating by residential/commercial consumers.

-This, in turn, could improve the prices and buoy natural gas producers, particularly smaller players like Quicksilver Resources Inc. (KWK), WPX Energy Inc. (WPX) and Forest Oil Corp.
+This, in turn, could improve the prices and buoy natural gas producers, particularly smaller players like Quicksilver Resources Inc. (KWK), Linn Energy LLC (LINE) and Forest Oil Corp.
 (FST).
 With an improvement in the companies’ ability to generate positive earnings surprises, they can then move higher from their current Zacks Rank #3 (Hold).

 More From Zacks.com